10 Ways to Achieve a Work-Life Balance

 At the end of the workday, disconnect and step away from your desk.
 By turning off your computer or cellphone notifications, you’re separating your work hours from your free time.
 You’ll be less tempted to respond to work emails, or get a head start on your next work project, in the evening.
 Use this time instead to decompress, recharge your batteries, and be ready to tackle that project the next day.

 During the workday, make sure the people in your household recognize your “office” so you can create healthy boundaries.
 Be open and honest with your family members about the important projects you’re working on — and limit distractions.
 Set realistic goals for what you can achieve in a workday.
+This is particularly important for women, who often juggle tasks both at work and at home.
+Remember, it's okay to say no to additional responsibilities when your plate is full.

 Establishing a routine can help us regain a sense of control over our lives.
 Be sure to allow some flexibility and create a schedule that best works for your situation.
 However, accept that not everything is going to go according to plan, particularly if you’re looking after young children, pets, or have elderly parents in your care.
 Things are bound to happen to disrupt your work so be kind to yourself.